Kash Heed: Provincial politics

 On April 8, 2009, Heed announced he would run for the BC Liberal Party in the riding of Vancouver-Fraserview in that year's provincial election; he was called a star candidate for the party.
-During his campaign, Heed used photos of himself wearing a police uniform in his campaign materials; his main opponent, Gabriel Yiu of the New Democratic Party (NDP), suggested that was improper.
-Heed defeated Yiu by 748 votes to become the riding's member of the Legislative Assembly, and was appointed to the B.C. cabinet as Minister of Public Safety and Solicitor General on June 10, 2009.
+During his campaign, Heed used photos of himself wearing a police uniform in his campaign materials; his main opponent, Gabriel Yiu of the New Democratic Party (NDP), suggested that this was improper.
+Heed defeated Yiu by 748 votes to become the riding's member of the Legislative Assembly and was appointed to the BC cabinet as Minister of Public Safety and Solicitor General on June 10, 2009.
 His responsibilities under this portfolio included crime prevention, law enforcement, victim services, road safety and emergency preparedness.

-Heed resigned his ministerial post on April 9, 2010 in response to an unspecified Royal Canadian Mounted Police investigation regarding violations of the Elections Act involving his campaign office, becoming the third consecutive solicitor-general to step down in a 25-month period.
+Heed resigned his ministerial post on April 9, 2010, in response to an unspecified Royal Canadian Mounted Police investigation regarding violations of the Elections Act involving his campaign office, becoming the third consecutive solicitor-general to step down in a 25-month period.
 The investigation revealed that his campaign team distributed unregistered brochures targeting the NDP, but special prosecutor Terry Robertson exonerated Heed of involvement, and he returned to cabinet on May 4, 2010.
-Less than 24 hours later, the special prosecutor himself resigned when it was discovered that the law firm he came from had made financial contributions to the election campaign of Heed's party, the Liberals.
+Less than 24 hours later, the special prosecutor himself resigned when it was discovered that the law firm he came from had made financial contributions to the election campaign of Heed's party, the BC Liberals.
 Heed once again stepped down pending a more detailed probe into the case.

-The distribution of the unregistered brochures brought Heed's campaign above the spending limit; he admitted to exceeding the limit by $5,579, but denied knowing of it at the time.
-The court revised the overspent amount to $4,000, and Heed was fined $8,000 (twice the overspend), but was allowed to keep his seat in the legislature and cleared of criminal wrongdoing.
+The distribution of the unregistered brochures brought Heed's campaign above the spending limit; he admitted to exceeding the limit by $5,579 but denied knowing of it at the time.
+The court revised the overspent amount to $4,000, and Heed was fined $8,000 (twice the overspend) but was allowed to keep his seat in the legislature and cleared of criminal wrongdoing.
 He did not run for re-election in 2013.